Take care of your kidneys

 - Avoid smoking and alcohol.
 Smoking and drinking too much alcohol can decrease kidney function and make kidney disease worse.8,9

 - Talk to your healthcare provider about medicines.
-If you have decreased kidney function, work with your healthcare team to determine which medicine you need—and which to avoid.
+If you have decreased kidney function, work with your healthcare team to determine which medicines you need—and which to avoid.

 This is for informational purposes only and does not replace treatment or advice from a healthcare professional.
 If you have questions, please talk with your doctor.
 Talk to your doctor before beginning an exercise program or making any changes to your diet.